-- King cobra has a wide habitat range and distribution in the South and Southeast Asia.
+- King cobra has a wide habitat range and distribution in South and Southeast Asia.

-- They are found at the altitude of 6,600 feet (2,000 meter) from the Tarai (a lowland region in northern India and southern Nepal) to the Brahmaputra River basin in Bhutan.
+- They are found at the altitude of 6,600 feet (2,000 meters) from the Tarai (a lowland region in northern India and southern Nepal) to the Brahmaputra River basin in Bhutan.

-- They are found in northeast India, Bangladesh, Myanmar, southern China, Vietnam, Thailand, Laos, Cambodia, Singapore, Malaysia, Indonesia, and Philiphine.
+- They are found in northeast India, Bangladesh, Myanmar, southern China, Vietnam, Thailand, Laos, Cambodia, Singapore, Malaysia, Indonesia, and the Philippines.

-- In northern India, they are found in Garhwal and Kumaon regions of Uttarakhand and in the Shivalik and Terai regions of Uttar Pradesh.
+- In northern India, they are found in the Garhwal and Kumaon regions of Uttarakhand and the Shivalik and Terai regions of Uttar Pradesh.

-- In northeastern India, king cobras are found in the northern West Bengal, Assam, Sikkim, Arunachal Perdesh, Meghalaya, Nagaland, Mizoram, and Manipur.
+- In northeastern India, king cobras are found in the northern West Bengal, Assam, Sikkim, Arunachal Pradesh, Meghalaya, Nagaland, Mizoram, and Manipur.

 - In the Eastern Ghats of India, king cobras are found from Tamilnadu to coastal Odisha, as well as in Bihar and southern West Bengal.

-- In the Western Ghats of India, king cobras occur in Karela, Karnatak, Maharashtra, and Gujarat.
+- In the Western Ghats of India, king cobras occur in Karela, Karnataka, Maharashtra, and Gujarat.